FlondorDev/PepperRun-SDL2/README.md

 # PepperRun-SDL2
-Remake of Pepper Run GM2 using a custom implementation of the SDL2 Engine
+Remake of Pepper Run GM2 using a custom implementation of my SDL2 Engine